 If only the music were as flawless as the cover art.

-Here's little curio from the former Yugoslavia—a record sleeve from Serbian pop-rock artist Boris Bizetić with a Marilyn Monroe cover motif.
+Here's little curio from the former Yugoslavia—a record sleeve from Serb pop-rock artist Boris Bizetić with a Marilyn Monroe cover motif.
 We've seen her image rather poorly used on album covers, but this one is nice, we think, if almost certainly unlicensed.
 And the music?
 Hah hah.
 We dare you.

 Sleeve from seminal gloom band gives fans plenty to be happy about.

 This is the last of our rare bootleg record sleeves with art by Aslan, aka Alain Gourdon.
 The previous two were for records by The Cure, and we showed you those here and here.
 This one was made for Joy Division, and though undated—the blue vinyl and inner sleeve have no text at all—probably appeared in late 1980 as a rush release after lead singer Ian Curtis committed suicide.
 As far as we know, no other bootleg records with Aslan art were ever made, though Fontana released a series of very nice licensed Aslan covers during the 1960s.
 All three Aslan bootlegs are somewhat racy, this one perhaps most so, but it’s a brilliant piece of art.